MikeQin/data-science-experience-using-spark/README.md

 - Learn How to Use Jupyter Notebook to Run Spark Applications
 - Learn Spark Basics
 - Use Spark to Solve Basic Analytical Problems
-- Learn how to Create RDD and DataFrame in Spark
+- Learn How to Create RDD and DataFrame in Spark
 - Learn Data Visualization Using Pandas
 - Perform Machine Learning Using Spark ML